 Brown et al. (2020) conducted a phase III trial to determine if hippocampal avoidance using IMRT during whole-brain radiotherapy (WBRT) preserves cognition.
-Between July 2015 and March 2018, 518 participants were randomly assigned to two groups, one group with brain metastases to HA-WBRT plus memantine, and one group with WBRT plus memantine.
+Between July 2015 and March 2018, 518 patients were randomly assigned to two groups, one group with brain metastases to HA-WBRT plus memantine, and one group with WBRT plus memantine.

 Time to cognitive function failure, defined as decline using the reliable change index on at least one of the cognitive tests was the primary endpoint.
 Overall survival, intracranial PFS, toxicity, and patient-reported symptom burden, were secondary endpoints.
-Median follow-up for alive participants was 7.9 months.
-Risk of cognitive failure was significantly lower after HA-WBRT plus memantine versus WBRT plus memantine (adjusted hazard ratio, 0.74; 95% CI, 0.58 to 0.95; P = .02).
-This difference was attributable to less deterioration in executive function at four months and learning and memory at six months.
+Median follow-up for alive patients was 7.9 months.
+Risk of cognitive failure was significantly lower after HA-WBRT plus memantine versus WBRT plus memantine (adjusted hazard ratio, 0.74; 95% CI, 0.58 to 0.95; p = .02).
+This difference was attributable to less deterioration in executive function at four months, and learning and memory at six months.
 Treatment arms did not differ significantly in OS, intracranial PFS, or toxicity.
-At six months, using all data, participants who received HA-WBRT plus memantine reported less fatigue (P = .04), less difficulty with remembering things (P = .01), and less difficulty with speaking (P = .049) and using imputed data, less interference of neurologic symptoms in daily activities (P = .008) and fewer cognitive symptoms (P = .01).
-The authors concluded HA-WBRT plus memantine effectively spared the hippocampal neuroregenerative niche to better preserve cognitive function and patient-reported symptoms and should be considered a standard of care for individuals with good performance status who plan to receive WBRT for brain metastases with no metastases in the hippocampal-avoidance region.
+At six months, using all data, patients who received HA-WBRT plus memantine reported less fatigue (p = .04), less difficulty with remembering things (p = .01), and less difficulty with speaking (p = .049) and using imputed data, less interference of neurologic symptoms in daily activities (p = .008) and fewer cognitive symptoms (p = .01).
+The authors concluded HA-WBRT plus memantine effectively spares the hippocampal neuroregenerative niche to better preserve cognitive function and patient-reported symptoms and should be considered a standard of care for patients with good performance status who plan to receive WBRT for brain metastases with no metastases in the HA region.
 Additionally, no differences were observed in intracranial PFS, toxicity, or OS.
 Limitations include lack of blinding.

-American Society of Clinical Oncology (ASCO)/Society for Neuro-Oncology (SNO)/American Society for Radiation Oncology (ASTRO)
+American Society of Clinical Oncology (ASCO) - Society for Neuro-Oncology (SNO) - American Society for Radiation Oncology (ASTRO)

-The ASCO/SNO/ASTRO guideline for individuals with brain metastases from solid tumors recommends memantine and hippocampal avoidance should be offered to individuals who receive WBRT, and have no hippocampal lesions, and four months or more expected survival.
-Individuals with asymptomatic brain metastases with either KPS \leq 50 or KPS < 70 with systemic therapy options do not derive benefit from RT (Vogelbaum et al., 2021).
+The ASCO/SNO/ASTRO guideline for patients with brain metastases from solid tumors recommends memantine and hippocampal avoidance should be offered to patients who receive WBRT, and have no hippocampal lesions, and four months or more expected survival.
+Patients with asymptomatic brain metastases with either KPS \leq 50 or KPS < 70 with systemic therapy options do not derive benefit from radiation therapy (Vogelbaum et al., 2021).

-NCCN guidelines for central nervous system cancers state that HA-WBRT plus memantine 30Gy in 10 fractions is preferred for individuals with a better prognosis (≥ 4) and no metastases within 5mm of the hippocampus or leptomeningeal disease (NCCN, 2024).
+NCCN guidelines for central nervous system cancers state that HA-WBRT (plus memantine) 30 Gy in 10 fractions is preferred for patients with a better prognosis (\geq 4) and no metastases within 5 mm of the hippocampi (NCCN, 2023).